kx1t/docker-skysquitter/README.md

 SkySquitter collects ADS-B data from feeders like dump1090/dump1090-fa/readsb/tar1090 and creates a weather map based on this.
 The service is experimental.
 More information is available at https://www.skysquitter.com/

 ## Feeding SkySquitter
-Skysquitter uses crowd-sourced data on an invitation-only basis.
-If you think you would like to contribute, please contact info@SkySquitter.com.
+**Skysquitter uses crowd-sourced data on a very limited, invitation-only basis.
+If you think you would like to contribute, please contact info@SkySquitter.com.**

 ## SkySquitter container configuration